tetrapod00/godot-docs/tutorials/scripting/debug/overview_of_debugging_tools.rst

 Debug project settings
 ----------------------

-In the project settings, there is a **Debug** category with subcategories which control different things.
-Enable **Advanced Settings** to change these settings.
+In the project settings, there is a :ui:`Debug` category with subcategories which control different things.
+Enable :btn:`Advanced Settings` to change these settings.

 Settings
 ++++++++

-These are some general settings such as printing the current FPS to the **Output** panel, the maximum amount of functions when profiling and others.
+These are some general settings such as printing the current FPS to the :ui:`Output` panel, the maximum amount of functions when profiling and others.

 File Logging